 What to do in Vientiane

 Even the airport seemed awfully quiet even though I didn’t arrive at an odd hour.
-There’s no Uber or any similar apps in Laos, and there aren’t any public buses connecting the airport to the center of the city.
-However, the airport isn’t very far from the city center- only around 6km, so the cab doesn’t cost a lot.
-The only way to get one is to pre-book it at the airport.
-You can do this in the stands right next to the exit.
+There’s no Uber in Laos.
+There is a similar app but I didn’t have any luck in booking a cab with it despite my numerous attempts.
+This means that the only way to get out of the airport is a shuttle bus or a pre-booked taxi/minivan.
+However, the airport isn’t very far from the city center- only around 6km, so even the cab doesn’t cost a lot.

 Most hostels have a lot of solo travelers visiting them and you can arrange your transportation to near-by sights for a really good price if you are a guest.
 One day trips to Buddha Park and Long Kor cave cost around 100,000 Kips ($12 USD).
 After settling down in the hostel, I took the advice of most travelers and went straight to the Mekong Riverside.